Protecting Your Real Estate Investment from Erosion

 Volunteers and Partnerships Make it Work!

-The second living shoreline project was completed in fall 2021 and included the construction of a free-standing vertical walled sill, which is installed channelward of an eroding coastal marsh.
+The second living shoreline project was completed in the fall of 2021 and included the construction of a free-standing vertical walled sill, which is an installed channel ward of an eroding coastal marsh.
 The project was constructed by Ennett Marine Construction and is located along the shoreline of Banks Channel at the end of Haywood Avenue.

-In August of 2022, construction began in Soundside Park in Surf City for the next Topsail Island project, while North Topsail Beach completed their project in October, 2022.
+In August of 2022, construction began in Soundside Park in Surf City for the next Topsail Island project, while North Topsail Beach completed its project in October 2022.

 FOR MORE INFORMATION: